 It is these neural crest cells that differentiate into brain cells and nerves.
-By the fourth month, various sections of brain will become established and distinct.
+By the fourth month, various sections of the human brain will become established and distinct.
 Five brain vesicles can be seen clearly at this stage.
-These vesicles eventually become the forebrain, the midbrain and the hind brain.
+These vesicles eventually become the forebrain, the midbrain, and the hind brain.

-After 6 weeks, certain hormones get released that differentiates the pace of prenatal brain development between boys and girls.
-In the second trimester the brain is fully developed but still has not reach full size, for the sake of the mother.
+After 6 weeks, certain hormones get released that differentiate the pace of prenatal brain development between boys and girls.
+In the second trimester, the brain is fully developed but still has not reached full size, for the sake of the mother.

 Six distinct layers are now established within the cerebral cortex and almost all of the neurons within the central nervous system are present.
 The development and wiring of the baby’s neural ‘circuitry’ continue to develop as it begins to program itself for life outside the womb.
 The baby begins to develop taste and smells sensations, and can recognize certain familiar sounds.